 - Some critics argue that high school AP courses cannot match the depth and rigor of courses offered by colleges.
 But others counter that students are more likely to get attention in a smaller high school AP course than in a large, lecture-hall-style introductory college course.

 - Many selective colleges and universities look for students who have successfully completed the most challenging courses offered at their high school.
 That means honors, AP, or International Baccalaureate (IB) courses.

 Questions to ask at your high school

-- Ask what scores students have received on particular tests, and if the same teachers are teaching these AP courses.
+- Ask what scores students have received on particular tests and if the same teachers are teaching these AP courses.
 Beware of a large number of low scores on a particular test.
 It may indicate that students are not being sufficiently prepared to pass the AP exam.

-- If your child is interested in a particular course, have her talk to the teacher ahead of time to find out what the workload is and what preparation will be necessary to take the course.
+- If your child is interested in a particular course, have them talk to the teacher ahead of time to find out what the workload is and what preparation will be necessary to take the course.
 Some teachers require that students complete work (summer reading, for example) prior to taking the course.